 We spent a lot of time testing the heavily/minimally padded cycling gloves available in the market.
-This article is the summary of those test results.
-We have selected Pearl Izumi Men’s Select Glove as the best padded (mixture of gel and foam) cycling gloves in the market.
+This article is a summary of those test results.
+We have selected Pearl Izumi Men’s Select Glove as the best padded (a mixture of gel and foam) cycling gloves in the market.
 Because it has ample padding, protects the cyclist from crashing and nerve compression effectively and provides wrist pain solution.

 6 best gel/foam padded cycling gloves you can buy today